 Bass: That’s me playing a Moog Prodigy synth.

 Phaser: That was the Ensoniq DP4+.
 We had it because Daft Punk did, and they recommended it.
-That happened a lot, haha.
+That happened a lot (laughs).

 Drums: All the drums came from a Linndrum machine.

-At 1:56, the drums starting pitch-shifting in the phaser.
-How did you do that?: That’s the Linndrum.
-First I programmed the beat, and whilst it’s playing you turn the pitch knobs up and down to get that effect.
-That was just me trying to be perform like a real drummer, but on a drum machine, haha.
+At 1:56, the drums start pitch-shifting in the phaser: That’s the Linndrum.
+First I programmed the beat, and I turned the pitch knobs whilst the loop was playing to create that effect.
+I was just trying to perform like a real drummer, but on a drum machine.

 Bass: I used the Moog Prodigy.
-I remember that Guy-Man and Thomas had a Minimoog, but I couldn’t afford one, so I got a Prodigy instead, and kept trying to do the same thing they were doing, but obviously the sound is completely different.
+I remember that Guy-Man and Thomas had a Minimoog but I couldn’t afford one, so I got a Prodigy instead and tried doing the same thing as them, but obviously the sound is completely different.

 Drums: Those came from the Roland TR-909.

-Vocal samples: Originally, I sung my own vocals, before later deciding to replace my voice with rap samples, which worked better.
+Vocal samples: I used to sing my own vocals before deciding to replace my voice with rap samples, which worked better (laughs).